Countering Threats from Unmanned Aerial Systems

 Counter unmanned aerial systems (C-UAS), for the purposes of this page, is used to describe a wide range of protective security measures and processes that can be used to mitigate the risk of hostile UAS activity.

-In order to mitigate the risk of hostile UAS activity at your site to an acceptable level, there are multiple complex factors involved in developing an effective C-UAS strategy,.
+In order to mitigate the risk of hostile UAS activity at your site to an acceptable level, there are multiple complex factors involved in developing an effective C-UAS strategy.
 These create a requirement for a considered and structured approach to be adopted.
 The foundations for this approach should be developed within a C-UAS strategy and plan, the components of which are outlined in the following sections and set out in more detail in the CPNI guidance document titled: Countering Threats From Unmanned Aerial Systems – Making Your Site Ready.

 The development of a site’s C-UAS strategy must acknowledge, and indeed integrate, with wider protective security measures that are already in place.
 The introduction of C-UAS mitigations must augment the site’s existing concept of operations to achieve an all-inclusive security solution.
 This holistic set up will need to be informed by a strategic risk assessment, summarising the security risks posed by hostile UAS and the organisation’s aims to address them and so protect the site.